On reduction of moduli schemes of abelian varieties with definite quaternion multiplications: Abstract

 \section{Abstract}

-In this paper we make an initial study on type D moduli spaces in positive \ch $p\neq 2$, where we allow $p$ to be arbitrarily ramified in the definite quaternion algebra.
-We classify the isogeny classes of $p$-divisible groups with additional structures in question.
-We also study the reduction of the type $D$ moduli spaces of minimal rank.
+In this paper we make an initial study on type D moduli spaces in positive \ch $p\neq 2$, where we allow the prime $p$ to ramify in the defining datum.
+We classify explicitly the isogeny classes of $p$-divisible groups with additional structures in question.
+We also study the reduction of the type D moduli spaces of minimal rank.

 \char{{\rm char\,}}

 \GAut{{\rm GAut}} \calMpK{\calM^{(p)}_K}